Kiria-F/noita-saves/README.md

 | SDR     | **R**emove the **S**hortcut from the **D**esktop      |
 | SMR     | **R**emove the **S**hortcut from the Start **M**enu   |

-> Python 3.11 is required
+> Python 3.11 or newer is required
 >
 > It also may work with other versions
 > since 3.9, but some features may be unabled